ianm8/MBPTRX/PCB/README.md

 All SM capacitors are 1206 NP0 or C0G except for the 22uF and 100uF capacitors.

 ## Inductors
-All SM inductors are 1206 for as high SRF as possible (ie, greater than 30MHz).
+All SM inductors are 1206 for as high SRF as possible (ie, greater than 30MHz), except for L23 which has a specific part number.

 # Build notes